-Mongolia is a land of the unexpected, taking you across a diverse range of landscape from flat barren land and mountainous terrain to the heat of the Gobi Desert.
-The weather can be unpredictable and the travel landscape difficult to navigate.
-So what should you prepare for and what should you be packing for Mongolia – a beautiful country untouched by the overdrive of tourism and relatively unknown?
+Mongolia is a land of the unexpected, taking you across a diverse range of landscape from flat, barren land and mountainous terrain to the heat of the Gobi Desert.
+The weather can be unpredictable, and the travel landscape is challenging to navigate.
+So how should you prepare for and what should you be packing for Mongolia – a beautiful country untouched by the overdrive of tourism and relatively unknown?

-- 2 Multiple Landscapes and Seasons in Mongolia – Pack Hot AND Cold Clothing
+- 2 Packing for Mongolia: Multiple Landscapes and Seasons

-- 3 There’s Sandflies and Mosquitos in Mongolia – Pack Bug Repellent
+- 3 Packing for Mongolia: Sandflies and Mosquitos

-- 5 Mongolian Phrases Are Hard to Grasp – Prepare for the Language Barrier
+- 5 Preparing for Mongolia: Prepare for the Language Barrier

-- 6 There’s a Lack of Variety in Food – Prepare to Eat a LOT of Beef Stew and Rice
+- 6 Preparing for Mongolia: There’s a Lack of Variety in Food

-- 7 Ulaanbaatar is Not Representative of Mongolia – Prepare for Contrasting Landscapes
+- 7 Preparing for Mongolia: Ulaanbaatar is Not Representative of Mongolia –

-- 8 A Tour or a Guide is Invaluable – Prepare to be Guided
+- 8 Preparing for Mongolia: A Local Guide is Invaluable

-This applies more to my overlanding trip in Mongolia and the truck I travelled in, but even if you are travelling around the country in jeeps there is also a big possibility that you will get stuck along the way – and you may just need (or want) to get involved with the process of digging and pushing a vehicle out of the mud.
+Having old clothes that are easily disposable later become a large part of your packing for an Overlanding trip in Mongolia.
+More so if you travel by truck.
+Still, even if you are travelling around the country in jeeps there is also a big possibility that you will get stuck along the way – and you may just need (or want) to get involved with the process of digging and pushing a vehicle out of the mud.

-I ended up using an old pair of PJ pants, but a friend used a pair of waterproof trousers; easy to wash and dry out afterwards.
+I ended up using an old pair of pyjama pants, but a friend used waterproof trousers; easy to wash and dry out afterwards.

 Generally, travelling in Mongolia runs the risk of getting your hands dirty in these kinds of situations, including having to walk through muddy areas and shallow water, so expect the worse to happen and stock up on the baby wipes and hand sanitiser.